mohamedsheriff/atlantisdocs/source/index.rst

 ***********************
 Atlantis: Documentation
 ***********************
-`Atlantis`_ documentation is intended for the users and developers of the Atlantis Platform.
+:ref:`Atlantis` documentation is intended for the users and developers of the Atlantis Platform.

 This documentation is *constantly updated*
 .. _Read the docs: http://atlantisdocs.readthedocs.org/